Your paper should include four major sections. These sections include:

 Main body - The components of your paper will depend on the particular assignment.
 The main body of your paper could describe the problem you are researching, an investigation of previous findings, methodology, results, discussion of results and/or conclusion.
 Continue to include the running head and number your pages.

 References - The running head and page numbers should continue onto your reference page.
-Center the word "References" and continue to use double spacing throughout this page.
+Center and bold the word "References" and continue to use double spacing throughout this page.
 Consult the other tabs in this guide for help formatting your sources.

 The following pdfs were produced by The OWL at Purdue.
 They are sample APA papers for a student paper and a professional paper that clearly demonstrate paper sections, formatting and guidelines.